Stationary Waterfowl Blind License Sale Process

 Frequently Asked Questions

-Why were the dates changed for the sale of stationary blind licenses?
+Were the dates changed for the sale of all stationary blind licenses?

 Why did you move all blind license sales to an automated, electronic system (point of sale)?